mlswg/mls-protocol/draft-barnes-mls-protocol.md

 Encryption keys are derived from shared secrets by taking the first 16 bytes of H(Z), where Z is the shared secret and H is SHA-256.

-## Tree Nodes
+## Direct Paths

-Each message in MLS contains a collection of tree nodes that recipients use to update their state.
-ART and TreeKEM transmit different information about each tree node.
-With ART, the sender only needs to transmit the public key for a node.
-With TreeKEM, the sender also transmits the secret value of the node, encrypted for one of the node's children (the child not being updated by a given message).
+As described in {{ratchet-tree-updates}}, each MLS message needs to transmit node values along the direct path from a leaf to the root.
+In ART, this simply entails sending the public key for each node.
+In TreeKEM, the path contains a public key for the leaf node, and a public key and encrypted secret value for intermediate nodes in the path.
+In both cases, the path is ordered from the leaf to the root;
+each node MUST be the parent of its predecessor.

 ~~~~~
+DHPublicKey ARTPath<0..2^16-1>;

 struct {
-    DHPublicKey public_key;
-    select (mode) {
-      case ART:
-          struct{}
-      case TreeKEM:
-          struct {
     DHPublicKey ephemeral_key;
     opaque nonce<0..255>;
     opaque ciphertext<0..255>;
+} ECIESCiphertext;

+struct {
+    DHPublicKey public_key;
+    ECIESCiphertext ciphertext;
-          }
+} TreeKEMNode;

+struct {
+  DHPublicKey leaf;
+  TreeKEMNode intermediates<0..2^16-1>;
-    }
+} TreeKEMPath;

+struct {
+    select (mode) {
+        case ART: ARTPath;
+        case TreeKEM: TreeKEMPath;
+    };
-} TreeNode
+} DirectPath;
 ~~~~~

-When using TreeKEM, the participant generating the TreeNode encrypts the secret value for the node (without further formatting) using the AEAD encryption algorithm specified by the ciphersuite in use.
-The inputs to the AEAD computation are as follows:
+When using TreeKEM, the ECIESCiphertext values encoding the encrypted secret values are computed as follows:

 * Generate an ephemeral DH key pair (x, x\*G) in the DH group specified by the ciphersuite in use